 - Date stamping the document with the date of receipt;

-- Forwarding a copy of the written grievance to the labor relations consultant; and
+- Forwarding a copy of the written grievance to Human Resources; and

-- Consulting with the labor relations consultant to develop an appropriate written response to the grievance.
+- Consulting with Human Resources to develop an appropriate written response to the grievance.

-If a written grievance is submitted directly to the labor relations consultant, college president, vice president, or Human Resources, the management supervisor will be promptly notified by the recipient and consulted.
-Written records of all grievances (including memoranda of agreement, arbitration awards, etc.) will be maintained by the labor relations consultant and/or Human Resources.
+If a written grievance is submitted directly to the college president, vice president, or Human Resources, the management supervisor will be promptly notified by the recipient and consulted.
+Written records of all grievances (including memoranda of agreement, arbitration awards, etc.) will be maintained by Human Resources.